 - Another option is to apply the oils directly to your hands and then massage your pet, making sure to avoid the eyes, nose, and genital areas.

 - A fun stylish way to use the oils around your dog is with an essential oil diffuser necklace or bracelet, like the one below.
 When you wear this, you and your dog will reap the benefits of essential oils.

 Always avoid using oils around puppies under 10 weeks, pregnant dogs, and very old dogs.

 If you have any questions about what is safe to use, always consult your veterinarian BEFORE using any essential oil or other natural product.

 Have you ever used essential oils and/or aromatherapy with your pets?

-I’d love to hear about your experience in a comment below, or feel free to connect with us over on our Facebook page!
+I’d love to hear about your experience in a comment below, or join my private Facebook group for dog moms and join in the conversation there!